RobSpectre/Reasons-Sonya-Is-Awesome/README.md

 Feel free to personalize this project for the special people in your life.

 1. Create a Twilio account if you do not already have one.
-2. Buy a phone number
+2. Buy a phone number.
 3. Create a TwIML application.
 Associate your phone number with this appliation.
 4. In local_settings.py uncomment lines 8-11.
 Changes the variables to the ones you have set up on your Twilio account.
-You will see your Account SID and your Auth Tokin on the top of your Twilio account Dashboard.
-The APP SID is the name of your TwIML applicarion.
+You will see your ACCOUNT SID and your AUTH TOKEN on the top of your Twilio account Dashboard.
+The APP SID is the name of your TwIML application.

 ```python
 Uncommet to configure in file.